Mahmoud Khalil: Deportation order from Louisiana judge

 On September 17, 2025, Jamee Comans, an immigration judge in Louisiana, ordered Khalil to be deported to either Syria or Algeria.
 Khalil’s lawyers suggested intention to appeal the deportation order.
 108 current and former professors at Columbia and Barnard signed an amicus brief in support of Khalil's appeal of the deportation order.

-On September 21, Khalil addressed hundreds at a Voices for Gaza fundraising event with Mosab Abu Toha, Aasif Mandvi, Hannah Lillith Assadi, Hala Alyan, and Viet Thanh Nguyen.
+Khalil v.
+The Heritage Foundation et al.

+On July 14, 2026 Khalil filed a lawsuit in the District Court for the Southern District of New York alleging that, in violation of the Ku Klux Klan Act, federal officials in the Trump administration entered into a conspiracy with groups including the Heritage Foundation, Canary Mission, and Betar to "single out Mr. Khalil and other non-citizen Palestinians and their supporters for arrest, detention, and deportation, as punishment for their support of Palestinian rights."